 Buying Paint and Brushes

 You don't need to buy a box of 64 different colors, though, as unlike the crayons you had as a kid, paints can be mixed for infinite varieties of results.
-You can start off with 10–12 basic colors and mix shades from there.
+You can start with 10 to 12 basic colors and mix shades from there.
 You could start with even fewer, really, as long as you have some primary colors, white, black, and brown.

 Modern synthetic brushes can be of excellent quality, so don’t restrict your selection to only those brushes made from natural hairs such as sable.
 Look for brushes where the hairs quickly spring back up when you bend them.
 With brushes, you tend to get what you pay for, so the cheaper it is, the more likely the hairs are to fall out.
 Variety packs will often contain a detail brush, a filbert, a medium-sized flat, and a 1-inch flat for prepping large areas.